-- Infection can occur at multiple anatomical sites and an individual can be infected with more than one strain of N. gonorrhoeae.57-59 - Rectal and pharyngeal sampling should be routine in all sex workers and in GBMSM (GRADE 1A). - Pharyngeal testing for women reporting oral sex would capture most pharyngeal gonorrhoea infections but given the low prevalence of oropharyngeal gonorrhoea in women in most settings, evidence suggests the most cost-effective testing strategy would be to test sex workers and contacts of gonorrhoea.60 - Among men who have sex with women who are contacts of gonorrhoea, if only urogenital testing were performed, an estimated 36% of infections would remain unidentified.61 - Pharyngeal sampling should therefore be routine in all sexual contacts of gonorrhoea.^{60, 61} (GRADE 1B) - Oropharyngeal infection is more difficult to treat.62-65 The previous guideline recommended pharyngeal sampling in anyone with genital gonorrhoea who was at risk of ceftriaxone-resistant infection, based on travel history.
+- Infection can occur at multiple anatomical sites and an individual with gonorrhoea may have more than one strain of N. gonorrhoeae.
+57-59 Rectal and pharyngeal sampling should be routine in all sex workers and in GBMSM (GRADE 1A). - Given the low prevalence of oropharyngeal gonorrhoea in cisgender women in most settings, universal testing is unlikely to be cost-effective.60 - Among men who have sex with women who are contacts of gonorrhoea, if only urogenital testing were performed, an estimated 36% of infections would remain unidentified.61 Pharyngeal sampling should therefore be routine in all sexual contacts of gonorrhoea.^{60 61} (GRADE 1B) - Oropharyngeal infection is more difficult to treat.62-65 The previous guideline recommended pharyngeal sampling in anyone with genital gonorrhoea who was at risk of ceftriaxone-resistant infection, based on travel history.
 In practice this is difficult to implement, and resistance is not confined to those with a travel history.
-Therefore, anyone with genital gonorrhoea (regardless of travel, gender or reported sexual behaviour) should have a pharyngeal NAAT taken prior to treatment.
-It is not necessary to routinely take an additional sample for pharyngeal culture.
-Most people are infected with a single strain of N. gonorrhoeae, and the genital site is more likely than the pharyngeal site to yield a positive culture.
-However, there may be an increased risk of acquiring multiple different strains of N. gonorrhoeae when history suggests recent sex with multiple different partners.
-Therefore, pharyngeal culture can be considered in this case.
-(GRADE 1D)

-- Extra-genital sampling should otherwise be performed based on an assessment of risk and symptoms in everyone else.66-68 - Although self-collected oropharyngeal swabs for NAATs have been shown to be acceptable to patients and show comparable results to clinician-collected swabs, there is a higher likelihood of invalid or equivocal results, and thus it is important to ensure patients understand step-by-step instructions on sample collection.69-73
+Therefore, anyone with genital gonorrhoea (regardless of travel, gender or reported sexual behaviour) should have pharyngeal sampling prior to treatment.
+(GRADE 1C) - Extra-genital sampling should otherwise be performed based on an assessment of risk and symptoms in everyone else.
+66-68 - Although self--collected oropharyngeal swabs for NAATs have been shown to be acceptable to patients and show comparable results to clinician--collected swabs, there is a higher likelihood of invalid or equivocal results, and thus it is important to ensure patients understand step--by--step instructions on sample collection.69-73